New Floors on a Budget - 10 Tips

-Whether you’ve just moved in or simply want to give your well-loved home a little facelift, flooring is often the first place to start.
-Let’s face it, though, decorating your home can get expensive.
-Installing a new floor, however, can change the feel of the whole room before you’ve even given the walls a lick of paint.
-That said, it’s an unfortunate fact that flooring is also among the most expensive investments of home décor.
+Whether you've just moved in or simply want to give your well-loved home a little facelift, flooring is often the first place to start.
+Let's face it, though, decorating your home can be expensive.
+Installing a new floor, however, can change the feel of the whole room before you've even given the walls a lick of paint.
+That said, it's an unfortunate fact that flooring is amongst the most expensive investments in home decor.

-Budgets are always a little tight in this climate but, by being a little savvy, you can have the floors you want without straining your wallet.
-Here’s some tips to help you…
+Budgets are always a little tight in this climate but, by being a little savvy, you can have the floors you want without straining your bank.
+Here are some tips to help you...

-So you don’t encounter any unpleasant surprises along the way, make sure you buy enough flooring.
+So you don't encounter any unpleasant surprises along the way, make sure you buy enough flooring.
 Pay attention to the suggestions in Tip 1 to avoid having to buy extra flooring at a later date.
-This will not only be frustrating, but buying a smaller quantity later may cost you more; not only will you lose out on bulk discount, you may have to pay delivery charges.
-What’s more, if you run out half way through a fitting, you could get charged twice by your flooring fitter.
+This will not only be frustrating but buying smaller quantities later will cost you more; not only will you lose out on bulk discounts, but you may also have to pay more delivery charges.
+What's more, if you run out halfway through a fitting, you could get charged twice by your installer.

-For the best discounts, look for trade prices.
-Some trade suppliers, like Flooring Megastore, will offer flooring to members of the public at the same great discounts available to tradesmen.
-High street retailers are often more expensive, so shop around and look for retailers offering bulk discount.
+High street retailers are often more expensive, so shop around and look for retailers offering a bulk discount, like Flooring Megastore, will be a great help.
 Often it’s a case of the more you buy, the more you save, so take advantage of deals and refer to point one – do your sums!

 For real value for money, remember to look at the quality of the product, not just at the price.
 Check the specifics on your flooring, as a higher quality flooring may cost a little more than the basic product, but will likely last you much longer – saving money in the long run.

 Look out for savings when it comes to the delivery of your new flooring.
-Here at Flooring Megastore we offer free delivery on all orders over £350 (+VAT), or on orders from the Accessories department of £75 (+VAT) or higher.
+You'll find our delivery costs often benefit from flash sales throughout the year.

-Choosing engineered wood rather than its solid alternative can dramatically bring down the price without affecting the look, if it’s a gleaming finish you’re after.
-Laminate can also offer a worthy alternative.
+Choosing engineered wood rather than its solid alternative can dramatically bring down the price without affecting the look if it’s a gleaming finish you’re after.
+Underneath that, you could opt for Laminate as this can be a much keener alternative to Engineered wood.
 If these are still out of your budget, vinyl can be the ideal choice, providing surprisingly realistic effects for much less of the cost.

 If some of your floors are liveable for ‘right now’, then prioritise buying and laying your floor for those rooms which are more urgent.
 Although you will possibly miss out on some bulk discount, taking a room at a time will spread the cost out, for which your wallet will thank you.

 If you decide to hire a fitter, shop around to get a good price.
-Read up on sites such as Rated People or Checkatrade to ensure your money not only goes far, but is well spent.
+Read up on sites such as NICF or Checkatrade to ensure your money not only goes far but is well spent.